TerminatedProcess/wsl2_scripts/README.md

 Windows 11 utility scripts for WSL2
-Assumptions:
-1. c:\wslbackups is destination for backups
+These Utilities allow you to easily backup and restore your Ubuntu WSL2 instance.
+Some assumptions
+1. Your instance is called Ubuntu.
+If you need a different name, you need to modify the scripts.
-2. c:\wsldistros is location where restored backups will be instantiated.
+2. c:\wslbackups is the location of backup .vhdx.
-3. Backup/Restore is the .vhdx file.
+3. C:\wsl2distros is the locatino of the current running Ubuntu image.
-4. Uses arguments only available in Windows 11.
-If you are on Win10, you may need to use .tar instead.
-Tar is much slower, but smaller backups.
-The .vdhx backup however is seriously fast.

 Tools:
+1. setRestoreTOWSLUbuntu.reg
+   -  Registry file to install a right-click option for restoring .vhdx files.
+DISCLAIMER - PLEASE READ FILE FIRST.
+   -  Once added to your registry, you can right-click on a .vdhx file and select RestoreToWSLUbuntu.
+   -  There are no stops here.
+If you right-click a .vdhx file and select this option to restore, it will replace your current Ubuntu with the saved copy.

+2. cmdDockerStop.bat
+   - This script stops Docker Desktop.
+You need to do this before backing up or the backup will fail.

-1. bkupwslubuntut.bat
+3. bkupwslubuntut.bat
    - Set a hotkey for this.
 This bat file will backup your current Ubuntu to c:\wslbackups with date/time stamp.
    - if you are using Docker for Desktop, you will need to run the DockerRestart.ps1 to free up locked resources.
    - if you are not using Docker, you can comment out the Docker pause.

-2. rbkupwslubuntu.bat
+4. rbkupwslubuntu.bat
    - First install the setRestoreToWslUbuntu.reg file to install a right-click option for restoring a .vhdx.
    - Right-click on .vhdx and select RestoreToWSLUbuntu.
-   - If you are using Docker, you will need to restart Docker.
+   - After, if you are using Docker, you will need to restart Docker.
-   - if you do not have support for .vhdx (older windows 10 systems), you may have to modify this to use .tar files.

-3. setRestoreTOWSLUbuntu.reg
-   - Registry file to install a right-click option for restoring .vhdx files.
-DISCLAIMER - PLEASE READ IT FIRST.
-   - For windows 10, you may need to modify this to restore a .tar file.

-4. cmdDockerRestart.bat
-   - Executes dockerrestart.ps1.
-I'm sure there is a better way, but I didn't have time to delve into Powershell.

-5. cmdDockerStop.bat
+5. cmdDockerRestart.bat
-   - This script stops Dockeri
+   - not in use.
+However, I don't want to toss the code.
+Instead, create a shortcut to Docker Desktop and if you like, set a hotkey.

 For hot keys under windows, I use Executor.
 See this website https://executor.dk